-Cinema camera company RED’s first smartphone has been promising big features since last summer, but despite pre-orders already being underway, few official details have been available on the smartphone outside of the holographic display.
+Cinema camera company RED has promised big features from its first smartphone since it began taking orders last summer, but few official details have been available on the smartphone — outside of the holographic display.

 Jannard says that both the holographic screen and multichannel spatial sound is something that is difficult to describe and something that users will have to see or hear to fully appreciate.